karkirowle/oral_cancer_analysis/README.md

 The training script for the neural network is not included.

 ### Paper
 The paper is accepted to Interspeech 2020.
-The arXiV preprint can be found here: [Here](https://arxiv.org/abs/2007.14205)
+The arXiV preprint can be found [here](https://arxiv.org/abs/2007.14205)

 ### Installation
 The extracted features and the raw dataset can be downloaded from [this](